AndyIbanez/andyibanez-com/content/posts/error-protocol-specializations-swift.md

 ## Mashing Them Together

-Remember that these are protocols, and you are allowed to comform to more than one protocol at the same time, so nothing prevents you from, say, creating a recoverable localized error.
+Remember that these are protocols, and you are allowed to conform to more than one protocol at the same time, so nothing prevents you from, say, creating a recoverable localized error.

 ```swift
 enum NetworkError: LocalizedError, RecoverableError {